Ryan Day previews Ohio State’s season opener against Notre Dame - NewsBreak

 “I think coming off of last year there’s no big heads.
 This team is hungry,” Day said.
 We’ve got a lot to prove.”Ohio State football players launch team-wide name, image and likeness initiative

-The 2002 Ohio State national championship team, including former coach Jim Tressel, will be recognized during Saturday’s game.
+The 2002 Ohio State national championship team will be recognized during Saturday’s game.

 OSU offense